 - Work must be topically related to Appalachia, original, and produced in the last 3 years.

-- To be considered for inclusion in the Symposium students should submit a 200-250 word abstract online by midnight, Friday, January 22, 2016.
-Notice of submission acceptance will be emailed to the student by January 25th.
+- To be considered for inclusion in the Symposium students should submit a 200-250 word abstract online by midnight, Sunday, January 31, 2016.
+Notice of submission acceptance will be emailed to the student the first week of February.
 To submit the abstract, visit the abstract submission page of the GARC website.

 - Registration for presenters is online and must be completed by midnight, Monday, February 15, 2016.
 To register, visit the presenter registration page of the GARC website.

 - Registration is free for both presenters and other attendees.
 You are encouraged to attend even if you are not presenting.
 Those who want to attend, but not present, must also register online by midnight, Monday, February 15, 2016.
 To register, visit the non-presenter registration page on the GARC website.
 Registration will help ensure seating in our facilities and refreshments for the Symposium.